Projects

 We introduce a powerful, domain-general method for recovering human knowledge from word embeddings: "semantic projection" of word-vectors onto lines that represent various object features.
 Our results from a large-scale Mechanical Turk study show that this method recovers human judgments across a range of object categories and properties.

-Writeup CodeLast updated on June 30, 2022
+Paper CodeLast updated on June 30, 2022